Devabhasha – From the Desk of the Founder

 Finally and most importantly, our third aim was to bring about a positive transformation in the character and values of our students.

 Inspired by these three aims, a tentative curriculum was drawn up.
 Our experiment of teaching Sanskrit from LKG in Jaipuria School began in 2003.
 As this experiment progressed, our teaching-learning materials also progressed.

-Devabhasha – our Sanskrit textbooks from class I to class VIII are the product of this labour of love and dedication to Sanskrit.
+Devabhasha – our Sanskrit textbooks from Playgroup and Kindergarten to class VIII are the product of this labour of love and dedication to Sanskrit.